markgordon22/Dublin-slang/README.md

 ## Code

+* [CSS Materialize](https://materializecss.com/) code was copied in order to create items such as collapsible accordion on the glossary page, navbar,footer and cards on the categories page.

+* Task Manager Mini project was a staple for the site created.
+Code was used from this project which was modified and altered for the site's needs.
+Later on in the project we were given an update on the Task Manager Mini project where Tim introduced defensive programming in terms of modals in a partial folder which was also used and modified for the site's needs.
+Likewise, Tim introduced a login decorator where users must be logged in to view a page on the site.
+This was to enhance user safety and security.
+This was also used for the site.

 ## Content

-* All words in glossary came from myself having already grown up with these words and phrases.
+* All words in glossary came from myself having already grown up in Ireland with these words and phrases used in everyday life.

 ## Hero images